 Normally every EPC company has its own standard for the duration of tests.
 However, the recommended practice is that a QC inspector has to walk through the whole piping system and check for leaks.
 Every single length of piping, welds, bolted connections shall be visually examined for any leakage.
 The duration of this activity varies with the span of the piping system.
-For larger piping system time taken for this activity is enough to clear the pressure test.
+For a larger piping system time taken for this activity is enough to clear the pressure test.
 In the case of a piping system having a smaller span, 1 hour time may be made as standard practice for hydrostatic testing.
 For the Pneumatic test, the test time is far lesser.

 As per ASME B31.3, The leak test pressure has to be maintained for at least 10 min and then all joints and connections shall be examined for leaks.

 Procedure for Hydrostatic Testing